Social Sciences at Leeds

 The University of Leeds is at the forefront of innovative research and skills training in the UK and offers considerable interdisciplinary research strengths, infrastructural support and skills development opportunities.
 Research and teaching excellence is at the heart of everything that we do, and we are proud of our world leading research that has a real impact around the globe.

-There are currently over 300 social scientists at Leeds, distributed across six faculties, and have a combined research income in excess of £33m.
+There are currently over 300 social scientists at Leeds, distributed across five faculties, and have a combined research income in excess of £33m.
 In RAE 2008, the majority of the submission for the social sciences was judged to be world leading or internationally excellent (3* and 4*) with particularly strong performances in the fields of geography and environmental studies, business and management studies, social policy, education, law and psychology.

 We have particular expertise and strengths in two key fields: